magerrrr/Pokemon/README.md

 ### Features

-- displaying ALL Pokemons with their avatar, stats, basic information and type.
+- Displaying ALL Pokemons with their avatar, stats, basic information and type.
-- Filter Pokemon by Type(Water, Electric etc)
+- Filter Pokemon by Type(Water, Electric etc).
+- Displaying moves list of each pokemon in pop-up window.
+- Displaying evolution information of each pokemon in pop-up window.
+- React App is mobile friendly (everything is supported except evolution information).

 ### Guide